jakeyk11/football-data-analytics/Getting Started with Football Analytics.md

 - Build a tool to extract and visualise shot event data from Understat
 - Develop a model that attempts to predict player market value from seasonal performance (for a specific player position)
 - Implement an expected threat model, and use it to determine the value of all actions during the 2017/18 season in Europe's top 5 leagues
-- Build a tool that quickly produces a scatter plot to compare a set of player against 2 FBref metrics
+- Build a tool that quickly produces a scatter plot to compare a set of players against 2 FBref metrics

 When you have completed a project and are happy with your work, post it!
 Whilst this might seem daunting, Twitter is a great place to share your work and obtain feedback.
 Feel free to send me your work directly and I'll take a look too.